A lifetime in showbusiness

-In complete contast, he made his Shakespearean debut as Malvolio in Twelfth Night at the Playhouse Theatre, Liverpool in 1971.
+In complete contrast, he made his Shakespearean debut as Malvolio in Twelfth Night at the Playhouse Theatre, Liverpool in 1971.

-Today his ventriloquial pal, Dickie Mint, remains a popular and endearing part of Ken's shows.
+His ventriloquial pal, Dickie Mint, remained a popular and endearing part of Ken's shows throughout his career.

 "He is a comedy genius who is so funny that he should be available on the NHS.
 He’s a Chippendale in a room full of MFI."
 Eric Sykes